GraphDB Storing Engine

 - JENA and graph data framework

-GraphDB provides graph data repository creation and access through JENA API, and an application that accesses the GraphDB remotely can use most functions provided by JENA API.
-JENA, which is the semantic framework, is the most frequently used framework in the world and this framework provides model and query interfaces that allow anyone to use graph data easily and promptly.
+GraphDB provides graph data repository creation and access through JENA API.
+Thanks to that, an application that accesses GraphDB remotely can use most functions provided by JENA API.
+JENA, the semantic framework, is the most frequently used framework worldwide.
+This framework provides model and query interfaces that allow anyone to use graph data easily and promptly.

 - Graph data management function

-The graph data management function consists of functions which include setting and management of the graph data repository, data loading, query management testing, index generation and management for various analyses, plug-ins and server monitoring.
+The graph data management function consists of functions that include graph data repository setting and management, data loading, query management testing, index generation, and management for various analyses, plug-ins, and server monitoring.

 ① Project management function